timescale/docs.timescale.com-content/getting-started/setup.md

 \c tutorial

 -- Extend the database with TimescaleDB
-CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;
+CREATE EXTENSION IF NOT EXISTS timescaledb;
 ```

+>:TIP: If you want to install a version that is not the most
+recent available on your system you can specify the version like so:
+`CREATE EXTENSION timescaledb VERSION '1.7.4';`

 _That's it!_  Connecting to the new database is as simple as: